particle-iot/docs/src/content/troubleshooting/faqs/general-knowledge/pricing-faq.md

 There is no limit to the number of blocks you can purchase in the Growth plan, however upgrading to an Enterprise contract can reduce the cost.

-## What Happens If I Cross My Cellular Data Threshold?
+## What happens if I cross my cellular data threshold?

 In the **Free plan**, if you exceed the pooled monthly data quota, then all communications between your devices and the Particle cloud will be paused until the end of the billing month, when they will be resumed.
 It is not possible to add more data to the free plan.